Koro Wētere: Cabinet minister

 Wētere became Minister of Māori Affairs when the Labour Party won the 1984 election, serving in that role until 1990.
 He also served as Minister of Lands, Minister of Forestry, and the Minister in charge of the Valuation Department between 1984 and 1987, and the Minister in charge of the Iwi Transition Agency between 1989 and 1990.

 Wētere was criticised during the Māori loan affair of 1985–86, and was nearly asked to resign.
-Tamati Reedy, the head of Wētere's department, Te Puni Kokiri, attempted to arrange an unauthorised overseas loan for Māori businesses.
-Wētere was the subject of strong attacks over the issue by National Party MP Winston Peters, but denied any wrongdoing.
+Tamati Reedy, the head of Wētere's department, Te Puni Kokiri, was solicited to arrange an unauthorised overseas loan for Māori businesses by a conman with ties to the Central Intelligence Agency.
+Wētere was the subject of strong attacks over the issue by National Party MP Winston Peters- who refused to acknowledge the CIA connections of his sources- but denied any wrongdoing.
 In 1990 Wētere refused to translate his addresses to parliament into English, having given them in Māori.
 This was one of a number of steps which pushed the issue of the use of Māori in public life during this time.
 There are now arrangements for simultaneous interpretation between English and Māori in Parliament.

 When Labour lost power in the 1990 election, Wētere returned to opposition for two terms before retiring from politics.
 He was Shadow Minister of Maori Affairs from 1990 to 1996 under Mike Moore and later Helen Clark.
 Never a supporter of Clark, Wētere was one of several frontbenchers who was part of a delegation met with Clark in her office prior to a caucus meeting in 1996 persuading her to stand down and informing her (in a ruse) that they had the numbers to oust her as leader (in favour of Phil Goff) if she refused.
-Clark stared Goff and his supporters down and ultimately remained leader.
+Clark defied Goff and his supporters, and ultimately remained leader.